-Cyprus last reported hate crime data to ODIHR for 2012.
-Cypriot law includes a general enhancement provision and substantive offences.
-When reported, the data do not present cases of hate crime and incitement to hatred separately.
-Data are collected by Cyprus Police.
+Cyprus reported hate crime data to ODIHR in 2020 (on 2019), and later submitted statistics on hate crimes committed between 2005 and 2020.
+Cyprus' law includes a general enhancement provision and substantive offences.
+The data reported to ODIHR do not present cases of hate crime and incitement to hatred separately.
+Data are collected by the Cyprus Police and its Office for Combating Discrimination, and are published online.

 |2017||Not available||Not available||Not available|